pches/HarDWR/README.md

 # HarDWR - Harmonized Database of Western U.S. Water Rights
 ## Description
 This repository contains the code which was used to create the HarDWR datasets.
 In summary, raw water rights data was collected from 11 states in the Western United States.
 The water right records when through several quality control tests, and then were harmonized into a single dataset to be consistent across all states.
-More specific details on data collection, quality control, and harmonization are described in Lisk et al. (*submission pending*).
+More specific details on data collection, quality control, and harmonization are described in Lisk et al. (*in review*).
 These data were instrumental in conducting a study of the multi-sector dynamics of intersectoral water allocation changes through water markets (Grogan et al., *in review*).
 The datasets are available here:

 HarDWR Raw Data: https://data.msdlive.org/records/8y9nq-bdt52